szermatt/visual-replace/docs/source/usage.rst

     * going up the match previews with :kbd:`<up>`, which calls :code:`visual-replace-prev-match`

+    * undoing the last replacement with :kbd:`u`

   Typing anything else deactivates the transient map.

+  This can be configured by modifying the map :code:`visual-replace-transient-map`.

 * :code:`visual-replace-undo` reverts the last call to :code:`visual-replace-apply-one`.
 This just executes :code:`undo` in